skyous779/learngit/readme.txt

-Git is a version control system.
+Git is a version system.
 Git is free sofeware.
-Leo is a handsome boy!
+Leo is a handsome boy;